13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 As the boss, you must ensure that lead generation is central to your marketing and sales activities.

-Understanding what works and what doesn’t will also help you take charge in the effort to improve your company’s marketing methods to generate more leads and attract more potential customers.
+Understanding what works and what doesn’t will also help you take charge in improving your company’s marketing methods to generate more leads and attract more potential customers.
 Marketing is everyone’s business—from the corner office to the front lines.

 The priority of business is to attract interested prospects.
 The second is to convert them into customers, buying from you rather than someone else.

 Your sales strategies and techniques in this area can make you or break you.
-As a leader, you must guide and enable a continued effort to increase conversion rates.
+Being in charge, you must guide and enable a continued effort to increase conversion rates.

 How can your company convert more prospects into paying customers?
 The answer begins with a leadership understanding of why prospects buy and don’t.